 How to Store Your Makeup Sponge

 If there’s one package you shouldn’t throw out, it’s the plastic your beauty sponge comes in.
-These make the perfect holders for your sponge and are an eco-friendly way to upcycle the packaging.
+These make the perfect holders for your sponge and are an eco-friendly way to upcycle the packaging (just remember to leave the top off so your sponge can breathe).
 Want something cuter?
-There are lots of affordable makeup sponge holders (like these here) that are vanity- and Instagram-friendly.
+There are lots of affordable makeup sponge holders that are vanity- and Instagram-friendly.